Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 **18+__import__('os').system('bash')**
 ```

 The asterisk sysmbols are removed by the script.
 Next is the  18.
-This, after using the modulo operator against 7 will have a remainder of 4, with will clear the scripts check on line 33.
+This, after using the modulo operator against 7 will have a remainder of 4, which will clear the scripts check on line 33.
 The rest of the payload simply imports the "os" module and calling the function system to execute the bash command.
-This will spawn a root shell as the script is running.
+This will spawn a root shell in the middle of the script running process.

 ```The ticket that will spawn a bash shell.